Linuxbrew/brew/docs/How-to-Create-and-Maintain-a-Tap.md

 avoid conflicts.

 ## Maintaining a tap
-A tap is just a git repository so you don’t have to do anything specific when making modifications, apart from committing and pushing your changes.
+A tap is just a Git repository so you don’t have to do anything specific when making modifications, apart from committing and pushing your changes.

 ### Updating